 -

-Check the columns you want to see and uncheck the columns you want to hide, then click apply.
-The columns have now been changed for your user only, if your colleagues want to make changes they need to log in and follow the same steps.
+Check the columns you want to display and uncheck those you want to hide, then click Apply.
+Keep in mind that these changes apply to your user account only — if your colleagues want to make the same changes, they'll need to log in and follow the same steps.

 Order of columns